Frequently Asked Questions

 - How will my decision to go abroad affect my family?

 By defining your goals early on, you will have a better chance of finding a program that best fits your academic and personal needs.
-CIE staff can help you every step of the way.
+Center for International Education staff can help you every step of the way.

 You must complete the online Adelphi study abroad application for your specific program on time and meet general eligibility requirements.

 There are generally two Adelphi application deadlines each year: April 15 for summer, fall and full-year programs, and October 15 for spring semester programs.
-Some program have early application deadlines or accept applications on a rolling basis; pay close attention to the deadlines for your program, as they do not necessarily coincide with Adelphi campus deadlines.
-Deadlines for Adelphi’s faculty-led programs vary; find more information here.
-[Faculty-led Study Abroad Courses]
+Some programs have early application deadlines or accept applications on a rolling basis; pay close attention to the deadlines for your program, as they do not necessarily coincide with Adelphi campus deadlines.
+Deadlines for Adelphi’s faculty-led programs vary.

 Yes.
-There is a mandatory medical and accident insurance requirement for all Adelphi students participating in a study abroad program.
+There is a mandatory medical and accident insurance requirement for all Adelphi students who take part in a study abroad program.
 Cultural Insurance Services International (CISI) administers the plan for Adelphi students.
-It has “zero” deductible and it has been tailor-made for study abroad.
+It has a zero deductible and it has been tailor-made for study abroad.
 You must purchase this insurance upon acceptance.
-If you are buying regular campus health insurance, you could discontinue it during your semester abroad if you plan ahead of time.
+If you are buying regular campus health insurance, you could discontinue it during your semester abroad by planning ahead of time.

-You must have a current passport (which must be valid for at least 6 months past the date of your return) in order to travel outside of the U.S. It is strongly recommended that you begin the passport application process early; if it is your first time, apply as soon as you begin looking into programs.
-It can take up to 8 weeks for a new passport to be issued.
+You must have a current passport (which must be valid for at least six months past the date of your return) in order to travel outside of the United States.
+It is strongly recommended that you begin the passport application process early; if it is your first time, apply as soon as you begin looking into programs.
+It can take up to eight weeks for a new passport to be issued.
 Application instructions and downloadable forms can be found at travel.state.gov.
-Visas and/or residence permits are required for some countries and it is the student’s responsibility to obtain them.
+Visas and/or residence permits are required for some countries—and it is the student’s responsibility to obtain them.